 - Jim delegated some of the tasks he’d held onto after his promotion to a larger leadership role.
 “I realized that it was actually unfair not to delegate,” he explained.
 “I had become a bottleneck, because I really couldn’t get everything done.
 My staff members weren’t getting the opportunity to grow, because I wrongly thought I was protecting by not delegating.
 Instead, I was keeping them from taking on a chance to grow professionally.”
 It took some time to re-balance everyone’s work load.
 He and his team ultimately saw the need to create a new position.
 Jim successfully presented the case for doing this to the agency’s senior management team.

 6. Make self-care as a topic on your team meeting agenda.
 Sandra puts self-care on her team meetings’ agendas.The team talks about self-care strategies and organizational policies and practices that contribute to — or help prevent — burnout.
-Team members then brainstorm ideas for positive change at the individual and organizational levels.She then carries the organizational ideas to leadership team meetings.
+Team members brainstorm ideas for positive change at the individual and organizational levels.She carries the organizational ideas to leadership team meetings.
 Agency leaders learn what staff see as working well, and where they perceive there to be problems.
 Leaders commit to practical steps for improving burnout prevention practices and policies.
 As an example, the leadership team decided to collaborate with staff in reviewing caseloads and general job expectations to determine if these should be adjusted.

 Take a Long-Term Perspective